tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-merge-replication-filtered-data-publication.md

   <a href="/wp-content/uploads/blogs/DataMgmt/MergRepl/-16.png?mtime=1329263430"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/MergRepl/-16.png?mtime=1329263430" width="497" height="271" /></a>
 </div>

 Click Next to move to the Agent Security window.
 Click the browse button in the Connection to Subscriber box.
-In the Snapshot Agent Security settings window that appears, Select, “Run under the SQL Server Agent service account” so the snapshot utilizes the agent account to perform the tasks.
+In the Snapshot Agent Security settings window that appears, Select, "Run under the SQL Server Agent service account" so the snapshot utilizes the agent account to perform the tasks.

 (If your security does not allow the agent to access the file system, enter an account that can)